AnnaPuecher/t_roo/README.md

 ### Documentation

-Complete documentation can be found here: [t-too docs](https://t-roo.readthedocs.io/en/latest/)
+Complete documentation can be found here: [t-roo docs](https://t-roo.readthedocs.io/en/latest/)

-Example scripts to run t-roo on injections and real data are provided in
+Example scripts to run t-roo on injections and real data are provided in:

 ### Citation

+If you use t-roo please cite the t-roo paper: [t-roo paper](https://arxiv.org/abs/2607.21484)

 ### Acknowledgements